rickmansfield/rickmansfield/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 [Resume](https://resume.creddle.io/resume/4uxc0m7zngm) or
 - ⚡ Fun fact: ...We Saved for years to take three separate cruises.
 Due to Covid we missed them all.
-- ⚡ Fun fact: ...We are in PUnta Cana This week

 -->